statmike/SAS-Mini-Projects/Organizing Macros/Readme.md

 ###For (1): Ad-hoc coding
 With ad-hoc coding macros have a short span of use.
 The typical practice is to start by putting macros within the code file.
 A best practice is keeping macro definitions near the top of the code file.

-As the number of macros and the length of macros grow it can be a good next step to move macros to a secondary file and then %include the macros file with the main code file.
+As the number of macros and the length of macros grow it can be a good next step to move macros to a secondary file and then '%include('path here')' the macros file within the main code file.
 This will include all the macro code during each execution of the main code.
 This method allows the macros to easily be edited and tested.
 The macros will recompile at each job submission and catch any changes from edits.

 ###For (2): Project development
 During project development you need the flexibility of ad-hoc coding in (1) but with an end goal of deploying the final "locked" macros.
 My goal is to eventually deploy macros in an autocall library.